FakeWickey/Update-Blocklist/README.md

 The script fills the hosts.adserver file with localhost ip's and domains. dnsmasq reads from /etc/hosts.adserver to resolve domains before asking an upstream server.

+### Config.ini, database and frontend
+To use the script, you also have to specify some rules in the config.ini file, it is responsible for multiple different behaviours of the script, and you should tweek it for your needs.

+The config.ini.example file has the structure, and you can copy it to your new config.ini file, or simply rename the file to config.ini

+The option for using a database is optional, its purpose is to be used with the frontend, and can be turned on inside the config file with advanced mode enabled
+When using the frontend, you don't have to specify the adlist in the config file

 ## Start dnsmasq
 Now, start, check and enable the dnsmasq service with the following commands:
 ```bash